 If you ask anyone how to celebrate anything, we guarantee popping open a bottle of bubbly is near the top of their list.
-And now that this hellish year is finally drawing to a close, we’re happy to say it’s time to make that thang go pop with the best champagne to celebrate the beginning of 2021.
+While this year wasn’t nearly as messy as years prior (although it had its downfalls), we’re happy to say it’s time to make that thang go pop with the best champagne to celebrate the beginning of 2023.

 Champagne has become synonymous with good times.
 Whether you’re saying cheers to a marriage, saluting a promotion or simply celebrating any number of other important events, hearing the cork pop is ultra-satisfying.